TheRealFalcon/jodo/README.md

 ## Status

 This is a project I quickly hacked together in my free time and should be considered minimum viable functionality.
-It currently has no testing, no logging, no exception handling, no documentation (other than this README), and no guantees about state or schema compatibility.
+It currently has no testing, no logging, no exception handling, no documentation (other than this README), and no guarantees about state or schema compatibility.
 If you use it you will see glaringly obvious bugs.
 Feel free to submit an issue or PR.